typings/typings/README.md

 ```

 If you're building a front-end package it's recommended you use `typings/browser.d.ts` instead.
 The browser typings are compiled using the `browser` field overrides.

+### References

+During installation, any typings references (`/// <reference path="" />`) will be removed.
+This is because there's no simple way to include the contents from the other file within the project.
+With legacy projects, these references tend to denote both dependencies and ambient dependencies, and can't be relied on in any formal way.

 ### How Do I Use Typings With Git and Continuous Integration?